red-hat-storage/ocs-ci/docs/code_review.md

     changes, and once all comments are addressed, you can squash related commits together and force push to the branch.
 Then we will just merge whole PR.
+* If the pull request introduces a workaround, the reviewer should check that rules noted in [Tracking of workarounds](./workarounds.md) page are followed.
+The person merging a workaround is responsible for checking that all information related to the workaround is correct.